I was trying to interpolate a scaling function on an SPU on PS2 and realized, this device has no math library. How do you write

 On the web there are a lot of presentations on “advanced” computer math that end up using Taylor series to generate polynomial approximations for famous math functions.
 You’ve seen them in your Calculus textbook, they’re the definitions for Exp, Tan, Sin that you leaned at school so clearly that must be how they are calculated on computers.
 Truncate the series, generate a remainder and voila, you’re golden.
 Wrong.

-Reading through the Cephes library, the polynomials you encounter look similar to the polynomials that are generated using a Taylor series, but much less accurate.
+Reading through the Cephes library, the polynomials you encounter look similar to the polynomials you would generate using a Taylor series, but vastly more accurate.
 Why the difference, how do they make the magic happen?
 Tutorials on Function Approximation usually introduce the idea of using Chebyshev or Pade polynomials to approximate functions (yes, that paper steals my diagrams from SH Lighting Gritty Details) which get you closer to the values in Cephes but not quite.
 The secret sauce that is covered almost nowhere on the web was Minimax polynomials.

 The fundamental transcendental functions are mostly written using the same pattern: